Avelia Horizon

-The TGV M ("M" for modular, also known as the Avelia Horizon) is a high-speed passenger train designed and produced by Alstom.
-It has a broadly similar design to the TGV Duplex sets, with bi-level carriages and a push–pull configuration with a power car on either end.
+The Avelia Horizon, called TGV M ("M" for modular) by its main customer, SNCF Voyageurs, is a high-speed passenger train designed and produced by Alstom.
+It has a broadly similar design to the TGV Duplex sets, with double-decker coaches and a push–pull configuration with a power car on either end.
 However, it is more energy efficient and provides lower operating costs.

-Development of the TGV M originated with SNCF's launch of a program to procure a new generation of high-speed trains in 2015.
+Development of the TGV M originated with SNCF Mobilités's launch of a program to procure a new generation of high-speed trains in 2015.
 In May 2016, the Alstom-headed Speedinnov joint venture was selected as the winning bidder for the program; on 7 September 2016, SNCF and Alstom signed an agreement to design and build the new trains.
-In July 2018, SNCF placed a €2.7 billion order for 100 trainsets, then referred to as the Avelia Horizon.
+In July 2018, SNCF Mobilités placed an initial €2.7 billion order for 100 Avelia Horizon trainsets.
 Production of the first bodyshells commenced in mid-2020; two years later, dynamic testing was underway.
+In August 2022, SNCF Voyageurs announced that it had exercised an option for 15 additional quad-current Avelia Horizon trainsets for international services valued at €590m.

-The TGV M is expected to enter service with the French train operator SNCF in TGV service in 2024; deliveries will continue into the 2030s.
+The TGV M is expected to enter service with the French train operator SNCF Voyageurs in TGV service in April 2026; deliveries will continue into the 2030s.
+In 2023, SNCF Voyageurs labelled the train as TGV InOui 2025.
+Versions of the Avelia Horizon have also been ordered by French private operator Proxima, Morocco's national railway operator ONCF, and Eurostar.